-If the grievance does not get resolved at this step, the grievant may proceed to Step Three and submit the grievance to the Director of Human Resources.
+If the grievance does not get resolved at this step, the grievant may proceed to Step Three and submit the grievance to the Chief People Officer.
 A copy of the grievance shall be forwarded to the Department Director.

 A hearing will be scheduled within five (5) working days from the date the grievance is received; the grievant will be notified and is responsible for notifying his witnesses.